tdziurko/tdziurko.github.io/source/_posts/2015-03-17-journey-to-craft-perfect-api.markdown

 * but with human readable error messages that can be displayed when necessary

-* API version should me mandatory
+* API version should be mandatory

 * place where version should be stored is not yet standardised, there are two approaches: url or request headers.